Under-served and Widening Participation Schools

 Here at I’m a Scientist we want to connect students with STEM professionals.
 Our events are all about providing an environment that allows, and encourages, school students to have real interaction with scientists and engineers.

 Why?
 Because nearly 80% of UK students value science, but less than 20% feel it is for them [Aspires].
 That’s something we want to change, and students interacting with relatable scientists is a great way to encourage the view that anyone can be a scientist.

 After taking part in I’m a Scientist, students say they are more likely to study science post-16, and more likely to look for a job in science.

 Unfortunately our events are oversubscribed.
-Each event we have twice as many classes applying as we can accommodate, so we have to decide who to offer places to.
+There is often twice as many classes applying as we can accommodate, so we have to decide who to offer places to.
 We have identified the schools we believe can benefit the most from taking part.

 In all cases we will first allocate places based on the priorities of our funders.